 Psychological engagement: Research on exercise adherence suggests that varied, interval-based exercise is perceived as more enjoyable and less monotonous than continuous steady-state activity.
 For beginners establishing a habit, session engagement matters for long-term consistency.

 The contrarian view worth acknowledging: for complete beginners with very low fitness levels, very high-intensity HIIT in the first weeks may increase injury risk if exercise selection is poor (impact-heavy movements on unprepared joints) or if sessions are too frequent (insufficient recovery).
+Connective tissue, tendons and ligaments specifically, adapts more slowly than muscle and cardiovascular capacity, so jumping straight into plyometric movements before these structures have strengthened is a common cause of knee and ankle injuries in new exercisers.
 The 4-week progressive protocol below mitigates both risks.

 Week 1–2: Foundation Protocol